-After a total Halloween and Christmas candy overload, this year I wanted to make my son Valentine cards that didn’t have any sweets with them.
+This year we made Play-Doh Valentine cards!
+After a total Halloween and Christmas candy overload, I wanted to make my son Valentine cards that didn’t have any sweets with them.
 Relatively cheap and easy were also at the top of my requirement list, so after a quick Google search, Play-Doh looked like a fun way to go.
-So here’s how I made my cards, in cae you might want to try it too!
+So, here’s how I made my cards, in case you might want to try it too!

 How to Make Easy Play-Doh Valentine Cards